 Returning pūrākau and places names to the land and sea scape is realised through multiple approaches, from their authentic daily use by all those operating and visiting the area through to how the area is marketed and described.
-The place names and stories permit Milford Sound Piopiotahi to be viewed through a Ngāi Tahu lens, providing a deeper cultural experience for visitors.
+The place names marketed and described.
+The place names and stories permit Milford Sound Piopiotahi to be viewed through a Ngãi Tahu lens, providing a deeper cultural experience for visitors.